 5.6 – Dismissal.

 Faculty may be dismissed (or otherwise disciplined) by the Dean for cause including unprofessional behavior.
 Faculty appeals and/or grievances related to the dismissal or disciplinary process may be reviewed through the grievance process.

-There shall be an expedited review process for the appointment of certain faculty who have: (1) a present faculty appointment at Hofstra University; or (2) a present appointment at North Shore-Long Island Jewish Health System and a current, active faculty appointment at an LCME-accredited United States medical school.
+There shall be an expedited review process for the appointment of certain faculty who have: (1) a present faculty appointment at Hofstra University; or (2) a present appointment at North Shore-LIJ Health System and a current, active faculty appointment at an LCME-accredited United States medical school.

-Such eligible faculty shall be appointed upon recommendation by the Chair of the faculty member’s department (or by the Dean in the case of Chair appointments), the Medical Director of an affiliated hospital of North Shore-Long Island Jewish Health System, or a Course Director of the School of Medicine, and submitted to the Dean for Academic Affairs at the School of Medicine together with such additional information as the Dean for Academic Affairs shall require, including a current curriculum vitae highlighting scholarly work, teaching contributions and service activities for the past three (3) years.
-Such application shall be reviewed by a School of Medicine Ad Hoc Committee composed of the appropriate department Chair(s), the Dean for Academic Affairs, the Dean for Education, and the Dean for Administration, and such other persons as the Dean shall appoint.
+Such eligible faculty shall be appointed upon recommendation by the Chair of the faculty member's department (or by the Dean in the case of Chair appointments), the Medical Director of an affiliated hospital of North Shore-LIJ Health System, or a Course or Advanced Clinical Experience Director of the School of Medicine, and submitted to the Dean for Academic Affairs at the School of Medicine together with such additional information as the Dean for Academic Affairs shall require, including a current curriculum vitae highlighting scholarly work, educational contributions and administrative/service activities for the past three (3) years.
+Such application shall be reviewed by a School of Medicine Ad Hoc Committee composed of the appropriate department Chair(s), the Dean for Academic Affairs, and such other persons as the Dean shall appoint.
 An appointment shall be made upon recommendation of the Committee to the Dean, then upon recommendation of the Dean to the President for approval, review by the Joint Board of Overseers, and final approval by the Board of Trustees.

 ARTICLE 6 – AMENDMENTS